sogik/ZTalon/README.md

 # ZTalon

 Simple utility to debloat Windows in 2 clicks.

-> [!NOTE]
-> All of our free software is designed to respect your privacy, while being as simple to use as possible.
-Our free software is licensed under the [BSD-3-Clause license]((https://github.com/sogik/ZTalon?tab=BSD-3-Clause-1-ov-file#)).
-By using our software, you acknowledge and agree to the terms of the license.

 > [!CAUTION]
 > Talon is designed to be used on **freshly installed Windows 11 systems**.
 Trying to use ZTalon on an already in-use system, or a any older versions of Windows, is not guaranteed to work and can cause some apps to stop working properly and system corruption!